cs109/2014/pages/syllabus.md

 #### Collaboration Policy

 You are welcome to discuss the course's ideas, material, and homework with others in order to better understand it, but **the work you turn in must be your own** (or for the project, yours and your teammates).
 For example, you must write your own code, run your own data analyses, and communicate and explain the results in your own words and with your own visualizations.
 You may not submit the same or similar work to this course that you have submitted or will submit to another.
-Nor may you provide or make available solutions to homeworks to individuals who take or may take this course in the future.
+Nor may you provide or make available solutions to homework to individuals who take or may take this course in the future.
 During the course of the semester, you will complete a number of questionnaires online.
 The purpose of these questionnaires is to evaluate how well this course works for you.
 Your answers will only be used to provide feedback on your learning and make adjustments to the course.
 They will not affect your grade in any way.
 Unless stated otherwise, you may neither look up any information, nor consult others during these questionnaires.

 #### Quoting Sources